-Given that the utilities are essentially the face of the AUC in the community, we find it confusing that the AUC doesn't routinely bring the utilities together to ensure better alignment on all matters.
+Given that the utilities are essentially the face of the AUC in the community, we believe it would be logical for the AUC to routinely bring the utilities together to ensure better alignment on all matters.
 If the AUC does not want to routinely bring the utilities together on these sorts of matters, they could always subcontract to Solar Alberta to make this happen.
 As a trusted non-profit society in operation for more than 34 years, we have demonstrated the ability to successfully bring together most utilities on a number of occasions.
 The main limitation to Solar Alberta facilitating more regular utility collaboration has been a lack of dedicated resources, which could be easily addressed through a formal partnership with the AUC.
 With Solar Alberta as a neutral convenor, the AUC could reduce confusion amongst micro-generation applicants, streamline approval processes, and promote clearer, more consistent guidance across the province.